 And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley…

-Technically, this is where Jesus will begin resurrecting the dead and bring anarchy in the world to an end.
+Technically, this is where Jesus will begin resurrecting the dead and end the anarchy in the world.
 Then he will set up His Kingdom to stretch for 1,000 years.